KeithPatarroyo/galapagos-project/content/external/index.md

 ## Digital Chemistry
 - Emeral Cloud Lab.(2016-2021).https://www.emeraldcloudlab.com/
 - Gromski, Piotr S., Jarosław M. Granda, and Leroy Cronin.
 "Universal chemical synthesis and discovery with ‘the chemputer’."
 Trends in Chemistry 2.1 (2020): 4-12.
+## Automatic Synthesis
+- Yadav, Maneesh K. "On the synthesis of machine learning and automated reasoning for an artificial synthetic organic chemist."
+New Journal of Chemistry 41.4 (2017): 1411-1416.
 # Mathematics
 ## Logic and Foundation of Mathematics
 - Kleene, Stephen Cole.
 "Introduction to metamathematics."
 (1952).